-An “exceptional” (Los Angeles Times) tale of fate, loyalty, responsibility, and the real meaning of freedom, from the author of the forthcoming 4 3 2 1: A Novel
+An “exceptional” (Los Angeles Times) novel of fate, loyalty, responsibility, and the real meaning of freedom with “all the suspense and pace of a bestselling thriller” (The New York Times), from renowned author Paul Auster

-“A tour de force about freedom and imprisonment, motion and stasis, order and randomness. . .its story beautifully paced and shaped, its tone powerfully ominous.”
+“A tour de force about freedom and imprisonment, motion and stasis, order and randomness . . . its story beautifully paced and shaped, its tone powerfully ominous.”—The Wall Street Journal

-“You won’t read much better writing anywhere on the lure of the open road – and it catches the reader in a surprisingly strong spell.
-It’s further evidence that Auster is one of the few contemporary American novelists whose work is both original and interesting."
+“You won’t read much better writing anywhere on the lure of the open road—and it catches the reader in a surprisingly strong spell.
+It’s further evidence that Auster is one of the few contemporary American novelists whose work is both original and interesting."—The Washington Post

 Praise for Paul Auster: